 Volunteers Needed for Carlyle Lake Christmas Tree Recycling/Fish Habitat Improvement Project

-The U.S. Army Corps of Engineers at Carlyle Lake is seeking volunteers to assist with the annual spring Christmas tree recycling/fish habitat improvement project being held Saturday, 28 March 2020.
-The event will take place at the Dam East High Water Boat Ramp located in the Dam East Recreation Area starting at 8:30 a.m.
+The U.S. Army Corps of Engineers at Carlyle Lake is seeking volunteers to assist with the annual spring Christmas tree recycling/fish habitat improvement project being held Saturday, March 26, 2022.
+The event will take place at the Dam East Boat Ramp, starting at 8:30 a.m.

-The Corps has collected over 600 Christmas trees that were discarded after the holiday season.
+U.S. Army Corps of Engineers employees have collected over 400 Christmas trees that were discarded after the holiday season.
 These trees will be used to form fish reef structures in Carlyle Lake, which will provide breeding areas and protection for young fish.
 The structures also encourage growth of algae and zooplankton, two sources of food for young fish.
 Recycled Christmas trees make inexpensive and effective habitat for all types of fish.

 For more information on this project, or if you would like to volunteer, contact the Carlyle Lake Project Office at (618) 594-2484 or email at email@example.com